dridi/cashpack/tst/README.rst

 among them packed integers and Huffman strings.

-The most common solution was to write the encoding test case by hand, and copy the hexadecimal as-is for the decoding test.
+The most common solution was to write the encoding test case by hand, and copy the *hexdump* as-is for the decoding test.
 This introduces the risk of coordinated bugs where both cases are wrong but they look OK to each other.
 However the encoding is a lot simpler and less error-prone than decoding, which is essentially the same as serializing vs parsing.